efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

 ### Best Practices
 - Avoid creating redundant variables
-  - Have each data point reprented only once
+  - Have each data point represented only once
-- Be as wendor-agnostic as possible, until we can't anymore
+- Be as vendor-agnostic as possible, until we can't anymore
   - Reuse data elements if possible
     - Only create a GA-specific parameter unless absolutely necessary